hschoi4/fr-link-prediction/README.md

 ### JeuxDeMots and RezoJDM16k

 Script `process_dump_jdm.py` applies filters to obtain a intermediate subgraph of JeuxDeMots.
 The code comes from the original one in Mirzapour et al. 2022 but does not compile.
-The intermediate subgraph is available and can be used to obtain the final graph, RezoJDM16k, with the following commands:
+The output files of this script are available and can be used to obtain the final graph, RezoJDM16k, with the following commands:

 ```
 cp french-kg/resources/datasets/Filtered_Nodes_Edges/nodes.csv french-kg/resources/datasets/Filtered_Nodes_Edges/relations.csv data/rezojdm16k/originals/.